zeusmedina/cs-application-crawling-lab-codeU/README.md

 For each term, we increment a counter in a HashMap, which is a constant time operation.
 So making the `TermCounter` takes time proportional to the number of words on the page.

-Pushing the `TermCounter` to Redis requires:

-1. Deleting a `TermCounter`, which takes time proportional to the number of terms,
+Pushing the `TermCounter` to Redis requires deleting a `TermCounter`, which takes time proportional to the number of terms.
+Then for each term we have to

+1. Add an element to a `URLSet`, which is constant time, and

-2. Adding an element to a URLSet, which is constant time,
+2. Add an element to a Redis `TermCounter`, which is constant time.

+So the overall complexity is proportional to the number of unique search terms.

-3. Adding the term to a Redis Hash, which takes time proportional to the number of terms.
+In summary, making the `TermCounter` is proportional to the number of words on the page.
+Pushing the `TermCounter` to Redis is proportional to the number of unique terms.

 Since the number of words on the page usually exceeds the number of unique search terms, the overall complexity is proportional to the number of words on the page.
 In theory a page might contain all search terms in the index, so the worst case performance is O(M), but we don't expect to see the worse case in practice.